core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 On success, the broker returns a 2.02 (Deleted) response.

-When a topic resource is deleted, the broker MUST also delete the "topic-data" resource, unsubscribe all subscribers by removing them from the list of observers and returning a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.
+When a topic resource is deleted, the broker MUST also delete the topic-data resource, unsubscribe all subscribers by removing them from the list of observers and returning a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.

 Example: